Curriculum Information Guide

 Mechanical Engineering Technology (BS) Program Outcomes:

-- Graduates will have the technical skills and will assume leadership positions in the design, installation, manufacturing, testing, evaluation, technical sales, or maintenance of mechanical systems.
+- Graduates will have the knowledge and skills to enter careers in the design,installation, manufacturing, testing, technical sales, maintenance, and other endeavors typically associated with mechanical components and systems.

 * For Natural Science Elective, at least one chemistry course.